 Issue: Mortgage-backed securities (MBS) represent an indirect ownership interest in mortgage loans made by financial institutions.
 The value of MBS is secured by the value of the underlying bundle of mortgages that are pooled by issuers for sale to investors.
 MBS are issued or guaranteed by the U.S. government or a government-sponsored enterprise (GSE), or by private institutions.

-RMBS are pools of residential mortgage loans that could include some or all different types of fixed and/or floating rate loans, such as prime, subprime, Alt-A and Option ARMs (adjustable rate mortgages).
-Institutional investors, including insurance companies, have historically been important institutional investors in RMBS, due in part to the long-term cash flows they provide, which are useful for offsetting long-term liabilities.
+RMBS are pools of residential mortgage loans that could include some or all different types of fixed and/or floating rate loans, such as prime, subprime, Alt-A and ARMs (adjustable rate mortgages).
+Institutional investors, including insurance companies, have historically been important institutional investors in RMBS, due in part to relatively stable and predictable long-term cash flows they provide, which are useful for offsetting long-term liabilities.

-Insurers have been active in both the conforming mortgage finance segment, which has been heavily dependent upon two government-sponsored enterprises-the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac), which are currently under conservatorship by an agency of the federal government-as well as on the more recently developed, and still distressed, non-agency segment.
+Insurers have been active in both the conforming mortgage finance segment, which has been heavily dependent upon two government-sponsored enterprises-the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac), -as well as on the more recently developed, and still distressed, non-agency segment.

-Non-agency RMBS are issued by private institutions (not by governmental or quasi-governmental agencies) such as commercial banks, savings and loan institutions, and mortgage bankers.
-Their underlying collateral generally consists of mortgages which do not conform to the requirements (size, documentation, loan-to-value ratios, etc.) for inclusion in mortgage-backed securities issued by agencies such as Ginnie Mae, Fannie Mae or Freddie Mac.
+Non-agency RMBS are issued by private financial institutions (not by governmental or quasi-governmental agencies) such as commercial banks, savings and loan institutions, and mortgage bankers.
+Their underlying collateral generally consists of mortgages which do not conform to the requirements (size, documentation, loan-to-value ratios, etc.) for inclusion and packaged with mortgage-backed securities issued by agencies such as Fannie Mae or Freddie Mac.

-Until the recent financial crisis, the vast majority of RMBS held by the U.S. insurance industry were considered high-quality investments (rated investment grade or higher by one or more of the NRSROs.)
-The bonds were also attractive because they could be tailored through the investment structuring process to satisfying specific investor needs for duration and interest rate sensitivity, as well as other important investment attributes.
+Until the recent financial crisis, the vast majority of RMBS held by the U.S. insurance industry were considered high-quality investments (rated investment grade or higher by one or more of the National Recognized Statistical Rating Organizations (a credit rating agency) The bonds were also attractive because they could be tailored through the investment structuring process to satisfying specific investor needs for duration and interest rate sensitivity, as well as other important investment attributes.
 Insurers in the past had typically needed to be more concerned about the cash flow volatility of non-agency RMBS that results from changing mortgage prepayment rates, than about credit quality issues.

 CMBS are structured similarly to residential mortgage-backed securities with the principal and interest payments by the borrower from underlying loans being passed through to the holders of each tranche of the CMBS.
-Each tranche will have some layer of protection against failure of payment of principal and interest.
-This is often achieved through absorption of loan losses from the pool of mortgage loans initially by the lowest tranche of the CMBS pool and eventually working up toward the highest tranche.
+Each tranche will have some layer of protection against failure of principal and interest payment.
+This is often achieved through absorption of loan losses from the pool of mortgage loans initially by the lowest tranche (typically the equity or non-investment grade tranche) of the CMBS pool and eventually working up toward the highest tranche.

 Continued reliance on NRSRO ratings for year-end 2009 designations would have resulted in a nearly six-fold increase in life insurers' RBC for RMBS mortgage-backed securitizations.
-The huge impact that the NRSRO ratings-based regulatory process for determining RBC had on insurance companies, along with the recognition of the data and methodological shortcomings that rendered NRSRO credit ratings inaccurate, necessitated the development for an alternative methodology.
-In response, in 2009 the NAIC initiated its Structured Securities Project to develop the new methodology that would allow for a more precise assessment of the value of RMBS held by insurers.
+The huge impact that the NRSRO ratings-based regulatory process for determining RBC had on insurance companies, along with the recognition of the data and methodological shortcomings that rendered NRSRO credit ratings inaccurate, necessitated the development for an alternative rating methodology.
+In response, in 2009 the NAIC initiated its Structured Securities Project to develop the new financial modeling methodology that would allow for a more precise assessment of the value of RMBS held by insurers.
 The following year the NAIC extended this methodology to CMBS holdings.
-This year (2016 year-end) is the eighth year for modeling RMBS and the seventh year for modeling CMBS.

 Committees Active on This Topic